architggg/Basic-ToDo-App-using-Store/README.md

 # Todo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project describes basic knowledge on ngrx/store in Angular.

 ## Development server